- Medical Cannabis Home

 - Affidavit from a person who will act as a designated caregiver for the patient, or from a person who is engaged in health services or social services, which states he or she knows the patient and believes the patient resides in Minnesota.
 Please note that an affidavit must be notarized (have a notary certify the signature).

-- Digital camera or mobile phone to capture an image of your ID and medical assistance plan document, if applicable.
+- Digital camera or mobile phone to capture an image of your ID.

 - Parent/legal guardian or spouse ID and birth certificate/marriage certificate, if applicable.
 Unless a patient is a minor, adding a parent/legal guardian or spouse is optional.

 NOTE: The annual enrollment fee was eliminated effective July 1, 2023.
 Due to state regulations, OMC cannot refund enrollment fees paid before that date.

 Your completed enrollment application will be reviewed by Office of Medical Cannabis staff.
 This may take up to 30 days, and you will receive an email as soon as your application has been processed.
 Office of Medical Cannabis staff may contact you by email if we need additional information.

 NOTE: Patients registered in Minnesota's Medical Cannabis Program must re-enroll on a yearly basis if they want to continue participating in the program.
 For more details, see How to Re-Enroll in the Medical Cannabis Program.

 Once your enrollment is approved, you can access your Medical Cannabis Registry account and pick up medical cannabis at your nearest Medical Cannabis Dispensary.
 See Medical Cannabis Dispensary Locations.

 For more information about managing your Medical Cannabis Registry account, see Managing Your Medical Cannabis Registry Account (PDF).